The-Compiler/cfps/2019-04-24-Europython.md

 ### Information

 - Title: "**Testing PySide/PyQt code easily using the pytest framework**" *(max 80 chars)*
-- Subtitle: FIXME *(max 100 chars)*
+- Subtitle: **How to use pytest and pytest-qt, and how it's better than unittest and QtTest** *(max 100 chars)*
 - Length: 30 minutes (25 minutes + 5 minutes Q/A)
-- Python skill level: FIXME *(Beginner/Intermediate/Advanced)*
+- Python skill level: Intermediate *(Beginner/Intermediate/Advanced)*
-- Domain Expertise: FIXME *(The domain expertise your audience should have to follow along (e.g. how much should one know about DevOps or Data Science already) - Beginner/Intermediate/Advanced)*
+- Domain Expertise: Intermediate *(The domain expertise your audience should have to follow along (e.g. how much should one know about DevOps or Data Science already) - Beginner/Intermediate/Advanced)*
-- Tags: Test Libraries, TDD, Best Practice, Testing, PyQt, FIXME *(max.
+- Tags: Test Libraries, TDD, Best Practice, Testing, PyQt *(max.
 5)*

 ### Abstract (longer version)

-*(WIP, mostly copy-pasted from QtWS)*

 *Suggested size: 1500 chars.
 Description of the session proposal you are submitting.
 Be sure to include the goals and any prerequisite required to fully understand it.
 See the section Submitting Your Talk, Trainings, Helpdesk or Poster of the CFP for further details.*

-Both PySide and PyQt allow rapid prototyping and development of Qt applications using the Python programming language.
-However, the Qt Test framework is focused on C++, and only a subset of its functionality is available in Python.
+Both PySide and PyQt allow rapid prototyping and development of Qt GUI applications using Python.
+However, the test framework coming with Qt is focused on C++, and only a subset of its functionality is available in Python.
 Together with the "unittest" module in the Python standard library (which exposes a heavyweight, xUnit-like API), this can make tests unnecessarily cumbersome to write.

 The pytest framework coupled with the pytest-qt plugin allows writing tests for Qt/Python code in a much more straightforward and fun way.
-It exposes the QTestLib API, but also adds various high-level functionality with an API which is more suitable for Python code.
+It exposes the QTestLib API, but also adds various high-level functionality with an API which is much more pythonic.

+Examples of functionality provided by the pytest-qt plugin include:

+- Waiting for Qt signals, conditions or callbacks
+- Dealing with Qt logging and warning messages
+- Automated testing of Qt models (QAbstractItemModel)
+- QTestLib API for GUI testing
+- Failing tests on exceptions in Qt virtual methods

 This talk will give the audience a short introduction to pytest and explain how to test Python/Qt code using the pytest-qt plugin.
 It will also take a quick